Skip to main content

 The Moonpaper Tent, any location

-Want to host a party in the comfort of your own home, park or other space, but without the stress of coming up with the activities?
+Want to host a party in the comfort of your own home, a nearby park or other space, but without the stress of coming up with the activities?
 Leave it up to the incredibly creative folks at The Moonpaper Tent.
 This theater and arts studio brings the entertainment to you, engaging your young guests in one and a half hours of imaginative thematic play — such as creative drama, dress-up, face painting, crafts, treasure hunts and more.
 Choose from one of the offered themes, or conjure your own wild ideas — anything the birthday kiddo can dream up will be transformed into a unique magic-filled activity.

-Cost: Starting at $295 for 10 kids
+Cost: Starting at $345 for 10 kids

 little girl sparkly cupcake birthday